ansys/pymapdl-reader/docs/source/user_guide/loading_results.rst

 Exporting to ParaView
 ---------------------
-ParaView is a visualization application that can be used for rapid generation of plots and graphs using VTK through a GUI.  ``pyansys`` can translate the ANSYS result files to ParaView compatible files containing the geometry and nodal results from the analysis:
+ParaView is a visualization application that can be used for rapid generation of plots and graphs using VTK through a GUI.
+``ansys-mapdl-reader`` can translate the MAPDL result files to ParaView compatible files containing the geometry and nodal results from the analysis:

 .. code:: python

-    import pyansys
+    import ansys.mapdl.reader as pymapdl_reader
-    from pyansys import examples
+    from ansys.mapdl.reader import examples

     # load example beam result file
-    result = pyansys.read_binary(examples.rstfile)
+    result = pymapdl_reader.read_binary(examples.rstfile)

     # save as a binary vtk xml file
     result.save_as_vtk('beam.vtu')